paheon/MeowBase/README.md

 - Integer: Non-zero value
 - Float: Non-zero value
 - String: begin with "y", "t", "e", "a", ("o" and not followed by "f"), or is "0" (case insensitive), so "yes", "Yup", "true", "enable", "allow", "on" and "0" will return true but "no", "Nope", "false", "disable", "disallow", "off" will return false.
+- Array: Non-empty array

 Other values will return false.

-If `$result` is array, object, null and callable, this function will return false.
+If `$result` is an object, null and callable, this function will return false.

 #### Exception Handling
 The `useException` property controls whether exceptions should be thrown when errors occur.
 When set to true, errors will be thrown as exceptions; when false, errors will be stored in the `lastError` property.
 The `exceptionClass` property allows customization of the exception class to be used.